sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 Sensu proxy entities allow Sensu to monitor external resources on systems or devices where a Sensu agent cannot be installed (such a network switch) using the defined [check `proxy_entity_id`][14] to create a proxy entity for the external resource.
 See the [entity reference documentation][3] and the [guide to monitoring external resources][33] for more information about proxy entities.

-## Creating events using the agent socket
+## Creating monitoring events using the agent socket

-Every Sensu agent has a TCP, UDP, and HTTP socket listening for external check result input.
+Every Sensu agent has a TCP, UDP, and HTTP socket listening for external monitoring data.
 The TCP and UDP sockets listen on the address and port specified by the [socket configuration flags][17]; the HTTP socket listens on the address and port specified by the [API configuration flags][18].

-These sockets expect JSON formatted check results, allowing external sources to push check results without needing to know anything about Sensu's internal implementation.
+These sockets expect JSON formatted [check results][14], allowing external sources to send monitoring data to Sensu without needing to know anything about Sensu's internal implementation.
 An excellent agent socket use case example is a web application pushing check results to indicate database connectivity issues.

-### Using the TCP socket
+## Using the TCP socket

-The following is an example demonstrating external check result input via the Sensu agent TCP socket.
+The following is an example demonstrating external monitoring data input via the Sensu agent TCP socket.
 The example uses Bash's built-in `/dev/tcp` file to communicate with the Sensu agent socket.

 {{< highlight shell >}}
 echo '{"name": "app_01", "output": "could not connect to mysql", "status": 1}' > /dev/tcp/localhost/3030
 {{< /highlight >}}

-You can also use [Netcat][19]:
+You can also use the [Netcat][19] utility to send monitoring data to the agent socket:

 {{< highlight shell >}}
 echo '{"name": "app_01", "output": "could not connect to mysql", "status": 1}' | nc localhost 3030